tdykstra/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/openapi.md

 The `Results<TResult1, TResultN>` union types implement implicit cast operators.
 These operators enable the compiler to automatically convert the types specified in the generic arguments to an instance of the union type.
 This capability has the added benefit of providing compile-time checking that a route handler only returns the results that it declares it does.
 Attempting to return a type that isn't declared as one of the generic arguments to `Results<TResult1, TResultN>` results in a compilation error.

 Only types that implement <xref:Microsoft.AspNetCore.Http.Metadata.IEndpointMetadataProvider> provide metadata for OpenApi.
-Some of the built-in types that implement `IResult` don't implement `IEndpointMetadataProvider`.

 ## Add operation IDs to Open API